sruffner/XSort/README.md

 - In a terminal console, navigate to the directory holding the wheel file you downloaded, and install the package: `pip install xsort-x.y.z-py3-none-any.whl`.
 - To start the app: `python -m xsort.app`.
+- A command-line no-GUI version of **XSort** is now available that builds the internal cache for a specified working directory.
+For detailed usage information: `python -m xsort.app ?`.
 - You may run into the following error when starting XSort: `qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "" even though it was found.
 This application failed to start because no Qt platform plugin could be initialized.
 Reinstalling the application may fix this problem.
 Available platform plugins are: